evilqubit/elastic-intro/README.md

 This will return only 2 users Bam and Johnny **scoring** 0.2712221 and 0.09848769 respectively

-so as ES states it: "As a general rule, use query clauses for full-text search or for any condition that should affect the relevance score, and use filters for everything else."
+So as ES states it: "As a general rule, use query clauses for full-text search or for any condition that should affect the relevance score, and use filters for everything else."